apple/swift-nio/docs/optimization-tips.md

 (i.e. is not one of `ByteBuffer`, `FileRegion`, `IOData` or `AddressedEnvelope<ByteBuffer>`) needs to have careful attention paid to its size.
-If the type isn't one of the aforementioned special cases then it must be no greater than 24 bytes in size to avoid a heap-allocation.
+If the type isn't one of the aforementioned special cases then it must be no greater than 24 bytes in size to avoid a heap-allocation each time it is added to a `NIOAny`.
+The size of a type can be checked using [`MemoryLayout.size`][docs-memory-layout].

 If the type being wrapped is a value type then it can be narrowed by placing it in a copy-on-write box.
 Alternatively, if the type is an `enum` with associated